demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Cloud_Credentials_Rotation_-_Generic_README.md

 ## **Cloud Credentials Rotation - Generic**

-This comprehensive playbook combine the remediation steps from AWS, Azure, and GCP sub-playbooks into a single, cohesive guide.
+This comprehensive playbook combines the remediation steps from AWS, Azure, and GCP sub-playbooks into a single, cohesive guide.
 Regardless of which Cloud Service Provider (CSP) you're working with, this playbook will direct you to the relevant steps, ensuring swift and effective response.

 The primary objective is to offer an efficient way to address compromised credentials across different cloud platforms.
 By consolidating the key steps from AWS, Azure, and GCP, it minimizes the time spent searching for platform-specific procedures and accelerates the remediation process, ensuring the highest level of security for your cloud environments.